LeeMorinUCF/ECP3004S21/demo_03_PP_Ch_03_Function_Design/README.md

 #### 3. **Header**: Describe the arguments and return value.

+Dscribe, in words, what the function does, so that a user will understand how to use it.
+Users also include yourself, and you will benefit from this explicit statement as you design the body of the function.

 ```python
 ...     """Return the number of days between day1 and day2, which are